A successful children’s author who has sold some 100,000 books worldwide is moving to Birchington this week.

 Faye Beerling and husband Howard are making the move from Herne Bay and hope to hold events in Thanet including story time sessions and a book giveaway.

-Faye, 51, published her first book -Nautical Chaos-in 2014 and has since had phenomenal success, selling to NASA, receiving letters of thanks from former Australian President, Martin Turnball and HRH Queen Elizabeth II and scooping official endorsement from the Ministry Of Defence for two years in a row.
+Faye, 51, published her first book -Nautical Chaos-in 2014 and has since had phenomenal success, selling to NASA, receiving letters of thanks from former Australian Prime Minster, Martin Turnball and Her Majesty Queen Elizabeth II and scooping official endorsement from the Ministry Of Defence for two years in a row.

 With 19 titles published to date, and two more aviation museum commissions due to launch after the coronavirus restrictions, Faye is hoping to continue her creative passion from the isle.

 Faye, who grew up in a National Children’s Home in Chislehurst, first started writing rhyming stories when she was 25, enjoying it as a hobby.